-If you record in a very echeoey room, then this kind of really badly affect the quality of the sound, particularly if you were using condenser microphones.
+If you record in a very echoey room, then this kind of really badly affects the quality of the sound, particularly if you are using condenser microphones.

 Professional recording studios are designed down to the very last detail to be the perfect recording environment.
 Everything from the shape of the room to the material of the floor and walls is considered when designing a studio.
 This is all done in the hope of removing the natural reverb of the room within your recordings so that a more controlled, and clean sound can be achieved.

 For most people, altering the shape of your room is not an option but nevertheless, a few less costly things can be done to improve your recording space.
 The most important thing to consider is that you want to minimize the reflection of sound around your room.
 A sound will travel from the source directly to the microphone but will also travel from the source to walls and other surfaces where it will bounce off and then travel to the microphone.